An ad for the computer game Hitman: Absolution , viewed on the YouTube channel and Facebook pages for the Hitman game series:

 With regard to the sexual references, UKTV considered that those remaining in the episode were oblique enough for children not to fully understand the true meaning .

-would expect some milder language from characters such as Smithy and Nessa and the language used in the episodes had been broadcast in other programmes pre-watershed on GOLD. without complaint.
-Therefore, in UKTV's view, the language would not
+milder language from characters such as Smithy and Nessa and the language used in the episodes had been broadcast in other programmes pre-watershed on GOLD. without complaint.
+Therefore, in UKTV's view, the language would not have exceeded

 Ofcom Decision: Breach of Rule 1.3

-this episode and the language used was central to the comedy and the characterisation, particularly of Nessa and Smithy.
-The sexual references were particularly integral to the comedy scenes revolving around the couples returning to the hotel to have
+and the language used was central to the comedy and the characterisation, particularly of Nessa and Smithy.
+The sexual references were particularly integral to the comedy scenes revolving around the couples returning to the hotel to have sex

-for scheduling on a Saturday morning, when it was reasonably likely that children would be in the audience.
-While Ofcom accepts that some of the audience of 10 to 14 year olds may have fully understood the sexual references and they and their parents
+on a Saturday morning, when it was reasonably likely that children would be in the audience.
+While Ofcom accepts that some of the audience of 10 to 14 year olds may have fully understood the sexual references and they and their parents may have

 All broadcasters need to be aware of the need to take great care when considering the scheduling pre-watershed of programmes originally produced for post-watershed transmission.